loftwah/loftwah/README.md

 Known for delivering clean, observable systems with **structured logging, telemetry, and composable CI/CD pipelines**.
 Creator of **TechDeck**, **TecHub**, and **LoftwahFM** — projects showcasing innovation in social analytics, open-source collaboration, and AI-generated media.

-Writes at **[blog.deanlofts.xyz](https://blog.deanlofts.xyz)** about DevOps, AI, and the intersection of creativity and infrastructure.

 ---

 ## Highlights